Vyral/lela-ashkarian/_posts/2020-02-13-the-benefits-of-a-4-point-inspection--wind-mitigation.md

 It’s recommended that every homebuyer schedule these inspections.
 They’re needed to determine what type of credit you’ll be able to apply for your home.&nbsp;

-Since these reports impact hombuyer’s insurance policies, cash buyers and mortgaged offerers will both need these.
+Since these reports impact hombuyers' insurance policies, cash buyers and mortgaged offerers will both need these.
 A four-point inspection may take an hour to an hour and a half, whereas the wind mitigation inspection may only last 30 minutes.
 Keep in mind that a full inspection of a home could last anywhere from two to four hours, depending on the house’s size.

 If you’re ready to schedule these inspections, reach out to Hans van Aller and his team at any time.
 As always, call or email us with questions on this or any other real estate topic.
 We’d love to hear from you.&nbsp;